Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

-Colitis is irritation or inflammation of your colon (intestine).
-Colitis may be caused by an ulcer or problem with your immune system.
+Colitis is swelling and irritation of your colon.
+Colitis may be caused by ulcers or a problem with your immune system.
 Bacteria, a virus, or a parasite may also cause colitis.
 The cause may not be known.
 You may have diarrhea, abdominal pain, fever, or blood or mucus in your bowel movement.

 Return to the emergency department if:

 - Your bowel movements are black or have blood in them.

 - You have severe abdominal pain or your abdomen is swollen and feels hard.

 - You have any of the following signs of dehydration:

 - Dry mouth, cracked lips, or severe thirst

 - Urinating very little or not at all

 - Your symptoms get worse or do not go away.